larsks/rhel-osp-upgrade-docs/rhel6-rhel7.md

     # yum -y install openstack-cinder

-Copy the Cinder configuration files from your RHEL6 controller into `/etc/cinder` on your RHEL7 controller.
-You will need to make the following changes if you are using the LVM backend:
+Copy the Cinder configuration files from your RHEL6 controller into `/etc/cinder` on your RHEL7 controller:

+    # rsync -a $BACKUP/etc/cinder/ /etc/cinder/

+If you are using the LVM backend, you will need to update `cinder.conf` to use the new LIO driver.
+Edit `/etc/cinder/cinder.conf` and make the following changes:

 - Set `iscsi_helper=lioadm` in the `DEFAULT` section.

 Upgrade the Cinder database schema:

     # sudo -u cinder cinder-manage db sync

-Ensure correct ownership of the Cinder log directory:

-    # chown -R cinder:cinder /var/log/cinder

 Activate the Cinder services: